sentinel-official/docs/docs/full-node-setup/public-rpc-api/config.md

 ---
-title: RPC Port & Api Config
+title: Configure RPC & API
 sidebar_position: 2
 ---

-### Allow Port 26657 on the Firewall:
+## Allow Port 26657 on the Firewall:

 Set up the port 26657 on your firewall: